Trade Gold Trading

 Now if Your Leverage is 100:1

-When trading, if you as a trader have $1,000 and use leverage ratio 100:1 and buy one standard lot for $100,000 dollars then your margin on this trade is the $1000 in your trading account, this is the money that you will lose out if your open trade position goes against you, the other amount $99,000 that's borrowed, they'll close out the open gold trades mechanically once your $1,000 has been taken out by the market.
+When trading, if you as a trader have $1,000 and use leverage ratio 100:1 and buy one standard contract/lot for $100,000 then your margin on this trade is the $1000 in your trading account, this is the money that you will lose out if your open trade position goes against you, the other amount $99,000 that's borrowed, they'll close out the open gold trades mechanically once your $1,000 has been taken out by the market.

-Most brokers do not set 100% requisite, but there are those that do set 100% aren't suitable for you at all, select those set 50 % or 20 % margin requirements, in fact, those xauusd brokers that set their margin requirement at 20% are among some of the best since because of the likely hood they stop out-out your trade position is reduced and minimized just as is displayed and shown in the above example illustration.
+Most brokers do not set 100% requisite, but there are those which do set 100% aren't appropriate for you at all, select those set 50 % or 20 % margin requirements, in fact, those xauusd brokers that set their margin requirement at 20% are among some of the best since because of the likely hood they stop out-out your trade position is reduced and minimized just as is displayed and shown in the above example illustration.

 For Example if